KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Sensitivity of phenotypic predictions to molecular parameter values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first challenge to integrating molecular behavior to the cellular level is the sensitivity of model predictions to the values of critical parameters, which necessitates accurate parameter values.
-Accurately identifying these values is challenging because, as described below, it is challenging to optimize high-dimensional functions and because, as described in :numref:`Section %s <imperfect_data>`, our experimental data is incomplete and imprecise.
+Accurately identifying these values is challenging because, as described below, it is challenging to optimize high-dimensional functions and because, as described in :numref:`imperfect_data`, our experimental data is incomplete and imprecise.

 High computational cost of simulating large fine-grained models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^